Groups

 Location: CPG Conference Room

-This is a drop-in space for Clark’s international students to be in community around others who may share similar experiences.
+This is a drop-in space that honors and centers the experience of Clark’s international students.
+All students are welcome to be in community around others who may share similar experiences.
 This is a space to talk about ongoing challenges and to explore resources and skills.

-Let‘s check in: A space for LGBTQIA+ students
+Let‘s check in: A supportive space focused on LGBTQIA+ students

 Meeting dates: Tuesday, 2/18 at 3pm, Thursday, 2/27 at 3pm, Tuesday, 3/18 at 3pm, Tuesday, 4/1 at 3pm, Tuesday, 4/15 at 3pm, and Tuesday, 4/29 at 3pm